singularian/mdencode/docs/mdzip_cpp.md

 - One 64-bit fasthash 64 signature
 - 14 byte signature block
 - 32 bit modulus
-- 64-bit fasthash 64 randomizable signature key.
+- 64-bit fasthash 64 randomizable signature key
-- A capability to use other signatures with 64 bits.
+- A capability to use other signatures with 64 bits

 ```
 MDEncode Minimized MDzip C++ Program